HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 > **NOTE:** As security is generally out of scope for this guide, the conditions required to authorize an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
 However, patient-initiated workflows (for example, "patient requested" purpose of use) **SHALL** always include explicit end-user authorization.

-Except where its recommendations involve $match-specific parameters, the guidance is intended to also apply to other patient matching workflows.
-Realizing that a better-formed match request produces the most reliable results, this implementation guide also includes a Guidance on Identity Assurance section which is a prerequisite to this best practice patient matching.
+Except where its recommendations involve FHIR $match-specific parameters, the guidance is intended to also apply to other patient matching workflows including non-FHIR transactions.
+Realizing that a better-formed match request produces the most reliable results, this implementation guide also includes a Guidance on Identity Assurance section as a companion resource to this best practice patient matching.

 ### Match Requirements

-*Questions:*

-*Introduce the fact that we include best practices both for match requestor and responder* *What variations in $match implementations exist in the wild, to date?*

-When transmitting identity attributes in a match request about individuals to authorized third parties--such as:
+When transmitting identity attributes third parties with whom that sharing of personally identifiable information (PII) is permitted, such as:

-- from an OpenID UserInfo endpoint or in another user information request,
+- from an OpenID user profile or in another user information request to an Identity Provider,
 - within a UDAP assertion object, or
-- as part of a patient match or patient search request,
+- as part of a match or search request,

-Each included identity attribute either **SHALL** have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or be consistent with other evidence used in identity verification.
-If a level of assurance is not explicitly asserted, at a minimum,
-1. The combination of identity attributes submitted is consistent with and sufficient to identify a unique identity (for example, first, last, DOB and home street address OR first, last, and an Identifier that is compliant with this Implementation Guide) and corresponds to a human person whose identity has been verified at IAL1.2 or greater in accordance with the practices of NIST 800-63a using Fair or stronger evidence and/or credit bureau records (or equivalent).
-As a best practice, identity verification **SHOULD** be at a minimum of IAL2 or LoA-3 for the individual and for an implementer's overall operations.
-Otherwise,
+Each included identity attribute indicating a level of identity assurance either **SHALL** have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or be consistent with other evidence used in identity verification.
+If a level of assurance is not explicitly asserted, at a minimum, the combination of identity attributes submitted is consistent with and sufficient to identify a unique identity in the real world (for example, a first name, last name, DOB and home street address have been verified as belonging to the individual OR a first name, last name, and an Identifier that is compliant with this Implementation Guide have been verified as belonging to the individual) consistent with the practices of NIST 800-63 using Fair or stronger evidence and/or credit bureau type records (or equivalent) and consistent with this IG's [Guidance on Identity Assurance](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/guidance-on-identity-assurance.html).
+As a best practice, identity verification **SHOULD** be at a minimum of IAL2 or LoA-3 for end users and for an implementer's overall operations.

-2. For Individual Access (or if PHI or PII will be returned, as a result of or subsequent to the match request, other than to a Covered Entity in a Treatment, Payment, or Operations workflow), a minimum of IAL1.8 or LoA-2 In Person end user identity verification is required and in that case, all identity attributes submitted for matching are verified either as part of, at minimum, an IAL1.8 or LoA-2 In Person identity verification event or are consistent with evidence presented during the event, before including those attributes in a match request.
+Individual Access (or if PHI or PII will be returned, other than to a Covered Entity in a Treatment, Payment, or Operations workflow), is outside the scope of this IG's Patient Matching requirements.
+Instead, responders to such queries **MUST** authenticate the Individual before returning PHI or PII.

 Security best practices, including transaction authorization, are generally out of scope for this solution, however implementers also **SHALL NOT** allow patients to request a match directly.
 A trusted system may request a match on a patient’s behalf and use it to inform the patient, especially to: